Download the 2022-2023 Student Survival Guide

 Office of Academic Support and Instructional Services (OASIS): OASIS provides a variety of services including tutoring programs via appointment and via workshops including workshops related to the lower division courses in math, chemistry, and physics related to the SE major.

-Math specific resources: The Mathematics Departments keeps a list of options for math tutoring including specific resources for MATLAB (Math 18, 20D).
+Math-specific resources: The Mathematics Department keeps a list of options for math tutoring including specific resources for MATLAB (Math 18, 20D).

 - CAPS has nearly one dozen locations and embedded staff across campus.
 All requests begin with a phone consultation (858-534-3755) during which a variety of services can be accessed, including single drop-in appointments, urgent appointments, recurring sessions, group classes, chronic and specialized care (e.g. disordered eating, addiction services, etc.) and online resources.